 The proposal does not involve the establishment of any new hardstand areas that require stormwater management.
 However, once the proposed backfilling of the quarry void is completed, the application indicates that the final landform will be shaped to facilitate the appropriate drainage and detention of water across the site.
-Despite this, no plans have been submitted detailing the proposed final form and shaping levels, the location, depth and volume of fill works atop the filled void.
+Despite this, no plans have been submitted detailing the proposed final form and shaping levels in a bulk earthworks plan.
+Moreover, insufficient information has been provided regarding how the existing flows from Meredith Street discharging on the site will be conveyed across the site.

-Accordingly, it is not known how drainage will be managed upon completion of the works and the proposal is inconsistent with Section B4.A and B of the DCP.
+Accordingly, it is not known how drainage will be managed upon completion of the proposal and the proposal is inconsistent with Section B4.A and B of the DCP.